Church of the Holy Sepulchre: Reconstruction (11th century)

-In wide-ranging negotiations between the Fatimids and the Byzantine Empire in 1027–28, an agreement was reached whereby the new Caliph Ali az-Zahir (al-Hakim's son) agreed to allow the rebuilding and redecoration of the church.
-The rebuilding was finally completed during the tenures of Emperor Constantine IX Monomachos and Patriarch Nicephorus of Constantinople in 1048.
+In wide-ranging negotiations between the Fatimids and the Byzantine Empire in 1027–1028, an agreement was reached whereby the new Caliph Ali az-Zahir (al-Hakim's son) agreed to allow the rebuilding and redecoration of the church.
+The rebuilding was finally completed during the tenures of Emperor Constantine IX Monomachos and Patriarch Nicephorus of Jerusalem in 1048.
 As a concession, the mosque in Constantinople was reopened and the khutba sermons were to be pronounced in az-Zahir's name.
 Muslim sources say a by-product of the agreement was the renunciation of Islam by many Christians who had been forced to convert under al-Hakim's persecutions.
 In addition, the Byzantines, while releasing 5,000 Muslim prisoners, made demands for the restoration of other churches destroyed by al-Hakim and the reestablishment of a patriarch in Jerusalem.
 Contemporary sources credit the emperor with spending vast sums in an effort to restore the Church of the Holy Sepulchre after this agreement was made.
 Still, "a total replacement was far beyond available resources.
 The new construction was concentrated on the rotunda and its surrounding buildings: the great basilica remained in ruins."

 The rebuilt church site consisted of "a court open to the sky, with five small chapels attached to it."
 The chapels were east of the court of resurrection (when reconstructed, the location of the tomb was under open sky), where the western wall of the great basilica had been.
 They commemorated scenes from the passion, such as the location of the prison of Christ and his flagellation, and presumably were so placed because of the difficulties of free movement among shrines in the city streets.
 The dedication of these chapels indicates the importance of the pilgrims' devotion to the suffering of Christ.
-They have been described as 'a sort of Via Dolorosa in miniature'... since little or no rebuilding took place on the site of the great basilica.
-Western pilgrims to Jerusalem during the 11th century found much of the sacred site in ruins."
+They have been described as "a sort of Via Dolorosa in miniature" since little or no rebuilding took place on the site of the great basilica.
+Western pilgrims to Jerusalem during the 11th century found much of the sacred site in ruins.
 Control of Jerusalem, and thereby the Church of the Holy Sepulchre, continued to change hands several times between the Fatimids and the Seljuk Turks (loyal to the Abbasid caliph in Baghdad) until the Crusaders' arrival in 1099.